pecknigel/calculator-practice-project/README.md

 A great place to start learning that can be [The Modern JavaScript Tutorial](https://javascript.info/).
 There’s no affiliation here, it’s just an awesome resource.

-Ongoing support and guided learning is available from Nigel via [Preply](https://preply.com/en/tutor/4217857).
+Ongoing support and guided learning is available from Nigel via the [main website](https://prescriptionfree.academy/).

 ## Tasks